Council Services in response to COVID-19

 Please refer to our website for the appropriate forms www.portlincoln.sa.gov.au/service-and-f…/development or contact the Developments Services Team on 8621 2300 should you have any questions.

-Following the measures introduced by the Australian Government, we have cancelled events we had planned for you and many community events have also been cancelled.
+Following the measures introduced by the Australian Government in March 2020, we have cancelled events we had planned for you and many community events have also been cancelled.
 Venues for hire have been closed until further notice.